Yonipineda/Conways-GameOfLife/README.md

 # Cellular Automata and Conway's "Game of Life"

+Try out the game using this [repl link](https://repl.it/join/pqtetkrf-yonipineda).

 **NOTE: This is not a data science project.** If you're in the data science track and want to do a DS-specific project, jump to the [Data